 Remember that you are a team of two people working together for mutual benefit, and you are not just two strangers fighting.
 Do not go to sleep angry – take the time to work things out.
 Develop trust in one another, but also remember that people can change if they want to.
 Give 100% of your efforts for the benefit of the relationship and keep a kind attitude during arguments.

 Remember that conflicts in relationships are normal and often easy to resolve.
-To alleviate some of your relationship fears, I have gathered these six affirmations that are sure to help you navigate rocky waters with your partner.
+To alleviate some of your relationship fears, I have gathered these six positive relationship affirmations that are sure to help you navigate rocky waters with your partner.
 I hope you are able to make peace and enjoy sunny days with your love.